biati-digital/alfred-calculate-anything/README.md

 </p>

 Finally if you still don't remember the unit abbreviation or it's name simply type **calculate list** and select **List Available Units** you can type to filter, etc.

+### Units Modifiers

+When a result is displayed you can use action modifiers to copy the value in different formats:

+- **Enter**
+Press enter to copy the value with format for exaple: 2,834.95
+- **Command**
+Press command + enter to copy the value without format for exaple: 2834.95
+- **option + enter**
+Press option + enter to copy the value with complete format for example: 2,834.95kg

 ### Units Options